Skip to main content

 • Something you can run the app on.
 Windows, Linux, Mac, another platform that can run a .NET 7 app

-• Your Cherwell database, restored to a Microsoft SQL Server instance
+• Your Cherwell database, restored to a Microsoft SQL Server instance (with Full Text Indexing installed)

 Install